anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-2-undersanding-encapsulation.md

 };
 ```

-In the parameterized constructor above, we use the `this` keyword to se the value for `name`. `this` is a pointer to the obejct it is inside, which is why we use the `Member Access (->)` operator with it.
+In the parameterized constructor above, we use the `this` keyword to set the value for `name`. `this` is a pointer to the object it is inside, which is why we use the `Member Access (->)` operator with it.
 We can use the constructor in `main()` like this:

 ```cpp
 Person *personPtr = new Person("Anav");